alex-desaram/alex-desaram.github.io/paper.md

 Afraid to explore.
 Afraid to **live fully**.

-And this mindset-- the fear of doing anything that doesn't guarantee success-- **isn't just a Chinese problem**.
+And this mindset— the fear of doing anything that doesn't guarantee success— **isn't just a Chinese problem**.

 It's a generational one.